alexanderblindsey/hospital_readmissions/README.md

 The models effectively predict hospital readmission when hospital readmission includes readmission both greater than 30 days after the original admission.

+The best performing model, the sofvoting classifier, is a 6% improvement over the baseline model.

 ### Further Investigations

 There are two areas where further investigation is warranted: